SAP/sanitizer-checker/README.md

 semattack/src/multiattack --target input --output output --fieldname x
 ```

+Note that the analysis will take a while over the entire dataset: The automaton analysis took just under 30 minutes running on an AMD EPYC 7702P 64-Core processor.

 ### Docker run

 If you are using docker, the input and output directories have to be mounted into the container: